 The severity and type of this condition vary between individuals, but many people experience both stress urinary incontinence (SUI) and urge urinary incontinence (UUI).

 While SUI is caused by increased pressure on the bladder, UUI is triggered by an overactive bladder muscle.
 Treatment plans focus on lifestyle adaptations, such as pelvic floor exercises, and medications that help relax the bladder muscle.
-In more extreme cases, surgery may be necessary in order to address the issue.
+In more extreme cases, surgery may be necessary to address the issue.

 Overview of severity scale used to diagnose bladder incontinence